To review the corrosion and embrittlement degradation mechanisms of materials in nuclear environments.

 - Advanced reactor systems (GEN IV)

-Some of these topics are further elaborated during seminars by SCK•CEN researchers
+Some of these topics are further elaborated during seminars by SCK•CEN experts

 - Part 3: Advanced treatment of irradiation effects in materials: radiation damage mechanisms at microscopic level (E. van Walle – 1 ECTS)